Vanilla-OS/website/_posts/2023-06-11-vanilla-os-orchid-devlog.md

 ### Other features

-Among the many other features, we find improved management of kernel flags, the ability to roll back to a previous state, checking the system's integrity status, displaying useful metadata information such as added packages, removed packages, the last obtained image, and more.
+The are many more features coming to Vanilla OS with Orchid, such as improved management of kernel flags, the ability to roll back to a previous state, checking the system's integrity status, displaying useful metadata information such as added and removed packages, the last obtained image, and more.

 ## A New Structure